caseyg/awesome/TOPICS.md

 *   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
 5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

-## openclaw

-*   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
-5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

-*   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
-Any OS.
-Any Platform.
-The lobster way. 🦞

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
-Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

 ## diffs

 *   [pierrecomputer/pierre](https://github.com/pierrecomputer/pierre) - pierre’s open source code